Organizing NOW for the first cohort! Dates to be determined.

-“The Next Big Thing!” is a six-session career transition and development cohort program for experienced mid-career professionals to come together to explore and develop their next chapter.
+“The Next Big Thing” is a six-session career transition and development cohort program for experienced mid-career professionals to come together to explore and develop their next chapter.

 This intentionally designed small-group experience offers a supportive, structured way to explore your options – to clarify your skills, strengths, and values, identify what truly motivates and energizes you now, and then translate that insight into realistic next-step possibilities.